ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-jonas-e-1852.md

 {{% mefig "genealogy/jonas-death" /%}}

 However, the Ithaca Daily Journal reports he died on Tuesday, which in 1885 fell on the 13th.
-Both The Ihaca Daily Journal and The Daily News in Batavia agree that he was interred on Thursday 15 Oct 1885:
+Both The Ithaca Daily Journal and The Daily News in Batavia agree that he was interred on Thursday 15 Oct 1885:

 {{% mefig "1885-10-15-ithaca-daily-journal" "350" /%}}
 {{% mefig "1885-10-16-batavia-daily-news-p1" "350" /%}}